 The local Health and Social Care Trust should be able to provide you with a list of care homes in the area.
 You can also ask for guidance on the most suitable homes within budget.
-The Regulation and Quality Improvement Authority (RQIA) is the independent health and social care regulator and has an online directory of registered residential care homes: rqia.org.uk/what-we-do/register/services-registered-with-rqia/.
+The Regulation and Quality Improvement Authority (RQIA) is the independent health and social care regulator and has an online directory of registered residential care homes: regia.org.uk.
 You can also search for care homes on the Home Care UK directory: homecare.co.uk/homecare/listings.cfm/searchcountry/Northern-Ireland.